-Root Zone Stability: There has been significant study, analysis, and consultation in preparation for launch of the New gTLD Program, indicating that the addition of gTLDs to the root zone will not negatively impact the security or stability of the DNS.
+Root Scaling: There has been significant study, analysis, and consultation in preparation for launch of the New gTLD Program: indicating that the addition of gTLDs to the root zone will not negatively impact the security or stability of the DNS.

 It is estimated that 200-300 TLDs will be delegated annually, and determined that in no case will more than 1000 new gTLDs be added to the root zone in a year.
 The delegation rate analysis, consultations with the technical community, and anticipated normal operational upgrade cycles all lead to the conclusion that the new gTLD delegations will have no significant impact on the stability of the root system.
-Modeling and reporting will continue during, and after, the first application round so that root-scaling discussions can continue and the delegation rates can be managed as the program goes forward.
+However, all applicants should be aware that delegation of any new gTLDs is conditional on the continued absence of significant negative impact on the security or stability of the DNS.